-Professor Arne Akbar.
-BSI President

-Dr Doug Brown, BSI Chief Executive
+Professor Arne Akbar, BSI President Dr Doug Brown, BSI Chief Executive

-... can change the world for the better.
+A diverse and inclusive immunology environment can change the world for the better.

 Equity, diversity and inclusion (EDI) is vital to the future of immunology and of the BSI.